-In a career spanning 26 years and 2 months, Alexis Argüello fought 85 times with 77 wins and 8 losses.
+In a career spanning 26 years and two months, Alexis Argüello fought 85 times with 77 wins and 8 losses.
 By his last professional fight on January 21, 1995, Argüello's boxing record stood at 77-8 (62 KO wins, 4 KO losses).

 WBA | WBC | TheRing |